neekware/fullerstack/libs/agx-store/README.md

   // to allow others read-access, without the ability to mutate our local state
   state: DeepReadonly<AuthState> = DefaultAuthState;

-  // auth state change notification (if we need to react to `auth` state changes) readonly stateSub$: Subscription;
+  // auth state subscription, so we can unsubscribe on cleanup readonly stateSub$: Subscription;

   // we need to create an instance of the store here